How to Apply

 -Academic Sub-Plan: N/A

 As you prepare to submit your application, please gather the documents and items listed below because they need to be included with your application submission.
-After an application is submitted, you cannot upload documents to OAA.
+After an application is submitted, you cannot upload documents to OAA, but you can email documents to the Admissions Office at CHPAdmissions@UAMS.edu.

 • Personal Statement

-5. Letters of Recommendation: Three letters of recommendation are required.
+4. Letters of Recommendation: Three letters of recommendation are required.
 You will be required to enter each reference’s name and email address on the OAA.
-After you submit and pay your application fee in the OAA, the system will automatically generate an email to each of your references with instructions for completing and submitting the letter by the December 15, 2023 deadline.
+After you submit and pay your application fee in the OAA, the system will automatically generate an email to each of your references with instructions for completing and submitting the letter by the second Friday in January.

-6. Official Transcripts (deadline January 12, 2024): Arrange for each college or university you have attended to forward an official transcript of your course work.
+5. Official Transcripts (deadline: second Friday in January): Arrange for each college or university you have attended to forward an official transcript of your course work.
 Official transcripts should be sent to the CHP Admissions Office either electronically or via mail.

 If you have questions, please review the CHP Transcript FAQ page or contact chpadmissions@uams.edu.

-• Applicants must either have a minimum cumulative GPA of at least 2.85 on a 4.0 scale or request that their GPA for either the last two years of their major; last 60 credits; or graduate degree (in a related field) be considered in lieu of their cumulative GPA.
+• Applicants must either have a minimum cumulative GPA of at least 2.85 on a 4.0 scale (for all undergraduate and graduate coursework) orrequest that their GPA for either the last two years of their major; last 60 credits; or graduate degree (in a related field) be considered in lieu of their cumulative GPA.
 Please send requests to chpadmissions@uams.edu .

 • Applicants accepted to the program must earn a letter grade of “C” or better for all required prerequisite courses